aryankumarrai/RubricAI/Readme.md

-# RubricAI: AI-Powered Grading Assistant
+# RubricAI: AI-driven Automated Assignment Evaluator

 RubricAI is a sophisticated web application designed to automate the grading and plagiarism analysis of Google Classroom assignments.
 It leverages Google's Generative AI, the Vision API, and a robust background task queue to provide a seamless and efficient experience for instructors.